BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt2.md

 sed "3 s|2018-04-29 14:25|$(DATE=2018-04-29 14:25; date -d"$DATE" +%Y-%m-%dT%TZ)|g" awscli_setup.md

-Yeah that really didn't work because $() tries to execute a command and after it did all of the replacing the command was not found so after a minor tweak we get:
+Yeah that really didn't work because $() executes the result of the commands in () the command was not found so after a minor tweak we get:

 NEWDATE=$(DATE="2018-04-29 14:25"; date -d "$DATE" +%Y-%m-%dT%TZ); sed -i "3 s|2018-04-29 14:25|$NEWDATE|g" awscli_setup.md

-And this works, now I am going to use the magic of my text editor with multiline capability to write all of the needed sed commands.
+And this worked, now I am going to use the magic of my text editors multiline capability to write all of the needed sed commands.

 And we end up with this: